List of EastEnders television spin-offs: Charity specials

 In 1993, a Children in Need charity special crossover between EastEnders and the science fiction television series Doctor Who, Dimensions in Time, was transmitted for the 30th anniversary of Doctor Who.
 It ran in two parts on 26 and 27 November 1993 and was filmed on the EastEnders set.
 It featured several of the stars of the programme at the time.
 Another Children in Need special, Pudding Lane, was broadcast in a series of five-minute instalments throughout the 26 November 1999 telethon.
 It relocated the then current EastEnders characters to Pudding Lane in 1666, during the events leading to the Great Fire of London.

 In 2003, a three part special was made for Children in Need named OzEnders, which saw the characters in a spoof remake of The Wizard of Oz.
 June Brown starred as Dorothy Cotton, Jon Culshaw as Ozzy Osbourne, and Adam Woodyatt as Ian Beale, and employed the rest of the cast of EastEnders, Merseybeat and Casualty.

 In 2005, the characters Peggy Mitchell (Barbara Windsor), Stacey Slater (Lacey Turner) and Little Mo Mitchell (Kacey Ainsworth) appeared alongside Catherine Tate's character Lauren Cooper for a Children in Need sketch.
 Various EastEnders cast members have also appeared in sketches for Children in Need, performing songs with various themes.
-In 2007, they sang songs from The Beatles' Sgt Peppers Lonely Hearts Club Band, in 2008 they performed songs from West End musicals and in 2009 they performed renditions of classic songs produced by Motown Records.
+In 2007, they sang songs from The Beatles' Sgt.
+Pepper's Lonely Hearts Club Band, in 2008 they performed songs from West End musicals and in 2009 they performed renditions of classic songs produced by Motown Records.
 In 2011, they performed songs by Queen and recreated famous scenes from their videos.
 In 2013, the cast performed various styles of dance to different versions of "Get Lucky" by Daft Punk.

 In EastEnders get Mile Ready on 15 March 2010, the cast of Eastenders do a fun run around Albert Square.

 EastEnders and rival soap opera Coronation Street took part in a crossover episode for Children in Need on 19 November 2010, called "East Street".
 The EastEnders cast who took part in the mini-episode were Laurie Brett (Jane Beale), Charlie G. Hawkins (Darren Miller), Kylie Babbington (Jodie Gold), Nina Wadia (Zainab Masood), John Partridge (Christian Clarke), Diane Parish (Denise Johnson), Nitin Ganatra (Masood Ahmed), Jamie Borthwick (Jay Brown), Shane Richie (Alfie Moon), Jessie Wallace (Kat Moon), Ricky Norwood (Fatboy) and Shona McGarty (Whitney Dean).